 If you want help with this, call and we can fill out an appeal form for you to sign.
 You can ask someone like a friend or case manager to help you.
 You may also call the Public Benefits Hotline at 1-800-520-5292 for legal advice and help.
 You will get a Notice of Appeal Resolution from us in 16 days letting you know if the reviewer agrees or disagrees with our decision.
 If we need more time to do a good review, we will send you a letter saying why we need up to 14 more days.

 You can keep on getting a service that already started before our decision to stop it.
-You must ask us to continue the service within 10 days of getting the Notice of Action letter that stopped it.
+You must ask us to continue the service within 10 days of getting the Notice of Action Benefit Denial letter that stopped it.
 If you continue the service and the reviewer agrees with the original decision, you may have to pay the cost of the services that you received after the Effective Date on the Notice of Action letter.

 If You Need a Fast Appeal